HarmonyCB/documentation/README.md

 ## actions
 The actions Ingredient is used as a group for all `<actions>`.
 When a new action is performed from the group, the results page will reset and the new action will be used.

-//Cat: maybe we should call "action" "button" instead.. otherwise this might be confusing. dont you think?

 ### Examples
 This action opens the page search_display passing the current Data DOM to the endpoint, and populating the new page Data DOM with the results.